laujan/ProposalManager/Dynamics Integration/Documents/Setup Guide.md

       ---|-----
       `OrganizationUri`|**Organization's web API url**
-      `RootDrive`|**Name of the Proposal Manager SharePoint site root drive** `OpportunityMapping`|More documentation on this topic is coming.
-For the moment, the settings that ship with the solution will satisfy most of your needs.
+      `RootDrive`|**Name of the Proposal Manager SharePoint site root drive** `OpportunityMapping`|Please refer to the Mapping configuration document included in this repo for more details on this field.
+The settings that ship with the solution will satisfy most of your needs.
    2. In the `OneDrive` section:

       Key|Value